vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

 * **Loss**: If a key is destroyed or simply misplaced, you can recover your money using the remaining keys.
 * **Key-man risk**:
-By having multiple signatories you significantly reduce the risk of fund loss in case a signatory dies or becomes incapacitated.
+By having multiple signatories you significantly reduce the risk of loss of funds in case a signatory dies or becomes incapacitated.
 In the case of duress, a single-signatory is unable to access funds.
 * **Unilateral access**: With multisignature security, signatories with a key will not be able to move funds (unless they steal additional key(s), or collude